Rahul-Raviprasad/Machine-Learning/LinearRegression/linearRegression.md

 2. Variance Inflation Factor (VIF) - This metric is used to check multicollinearity.
 VIF <=4 implies no multicollinearity but VIF >=10 suggests high multicollinearity.
 Alternatively, you can also look at the tolerance (1/VIF) value to determine correlation in IVs.
 In addition, you can also create a correlation matrix to determine collinear variables.
 3. Breusch-Pagan / Cook Weisberg Test - This test is used to determine presence of heteroskedasticity.
 If you find p < 0.05, you reject the null hypothesis and infer that heteroskedasticity is present.

+### How to improve the accuracy of a regression model ?

+There is little that can be done when your data violates regression assumptions.
+An obvious solution is to use tree-based algorithms which capture non-linearity quite well.
+But if you are adamant at using regression, following are some tips you can implement:

+1. If your data is suffering from non-linearity, transform the IVs using sqrt, log, square, etc.
+2. If your data is suffering from heteroskedasticity, transform the DV using sqrt, log, square, etc. Also, you can use weighted least square method to tackle this problem.
+3. If your data is suffering from multicollinearity, use a correlation matrix to check correlated variables.
+Let's say variables A and B are highly correlated.
+Now, instead of removing one of them, use this approach: Find the average correlation of A and B with the rest of the variables.
+Whichever variable has the higher average in comparison with other variables, remove it.
+Alternatively, you can use penalized regression methods such as lasso, ridge, elastic net, etc.
+You can do variable selection based on p values.
+If a variable shows p value > 0.05, we can remove that variable from model since at p> 0.05, we'll always fail to reject null hypothesis.

+### How can you assess the fit of regression model?

+The ability to determine model fit is a tricky process.
+The metrics used to determine model fit can have different values based on the type of data.
+Hence, we need to be extremely careful while interpreting regression analysis.
+Following are some metrics you can use to evaluate your regression model:

+1. R Square (Coefficient of Determination) - As explained above, this metric explains the percentage of variance explained by covariates in the model.
+It ranges between 0 and 1.
+Usually, higher values are desirable but it rests on the data quality and domain.
+For example, if the data is noisy, you'd be happy to accept a model at low R² values.
+But it's a good practice to consider adjusted R² than R² to determine model fit.
+2. Adjusted R²- The problem with R² is that it keeps on increasing as you increase the number of variables, regardless of the fact that the new variable is actually adding new information to the model.
+To overcome that, we use adjusted R² which doesn't increase (stays same or decrease) unless the newly added variable is truly useful.
+3. F Statistics - It evaluates the overall significance of the model.
+It is the ratio of explained variance by the model by unexplained variance.
+It compares the full model with an intercept only (no predictors) model.
+Its value can range between zero and any arbitrary large number.
+Naturally, higher the F statistics, better the model.
+4. RMSE / MSE / MAE - Error metric is the crucial evaluation number we must check.
+Since all these are errors, lower the number, better the model.
+Let's look at them one by one:
+* MSE - This is mean squared error.
+It tends to amplify the impact of outliers on the model's accuracy.
+For example, suppose the actual y is 10 and predictive y is 30, the resultant MSE would be (30-10)² = 400.
+* MAE - This is mean absolute error.
+It is robust against the effect of outliers.
+Using the previous example, the resultant MAE would be (30-10) = 20
+* RMSE - This is root mean square error.
+It is interpreted as how far on an average, the residuals are from zero.
+It nullifies squared effect of MSE by square root and provides the result in original units as data.
+Here, the resultant RMSE would be √(30-10)² = 20.
+Don't get baffled when you see the same value of MAE and RMSE.
+Usually, we calculate these numbers after summing overall values (actual - predicted) from the data.

 ## Resources
 1. Statistics 101: Simple Linear Regression, The Very Basics - Brandon Foltz https://www.youtube.com/watch?v=ZkjP5RJLQF4&list=PLIeGtxpvyG-LoKUpV0fSY8BGKIMIdmfCi&index=1